 Although a lack of overall job satisfaction is a good indicator that it’s time to start the job search, other warning signs might not be as obvious.
-GOBankingRates spoke with career experts to find out the signs that show it’s time for a job change — and some might surprise you.
+GOBankingRates spoke with career experts to find out the signs that it’s time for a job change — and some might surprise you.

-You're Not Being Recognized for Your Strengths
+You're Not Being Recognized For Your Strengths

 “A key sign that you need a new job is when you are not being recognized and valued for your unique strengths, talents, passions and virtues,” said Sarah McVanel, a speaker, coach and founder of Greatness Magnified.
 “At the extreme, it’s when you are being criticized or unsupported.”